Protean-Labs/graphgen/README.md

 **IMPORTANT**: GraphGen does not include any functionality from the `graph-cli`.
 One must therefore run `npm run codegen` and `npm run build` after generating the source files with GraphGen.

+**CAVEAT**: GraphGen is still in active development and should only be used in production with caution.
+Moreover, the generated subgraphs might not always be optimal from an indexing point of vue.

 # Annotations
 GraphGen supports three kinds of annotations, each with their specific parameters:
 - `@gg:source`: Defines a `dataSource` or `template` (depending on parameters).
 Must precede an interface definition.